Wham!

 Wham! were an English pop duo formed in Bushey in 1981 consisting of George Michael and Andrew Ridgeley.
 They were one of the most successful pop acts during the 1980s, selling more than 30 million certified records worldwide from 1982 to 1986.
 Associated with the MTV-driven Second British Invasion of the US, the singles "Wake Me Up Before You Go-Go", "Careless Whisper", and "Everything She Wants" all topped the US Billboard Hot 100.
-Their 1984 Christmas hit "Last Christmas" has become a staple of the holiday season since its release, with all proceeds from the single going to charity.
+Their 1984 Christmas track "Last Christmas" has become a staple of the holiday season since its release, with all proceeds from the single going to charity.

-Influenced by funk and soul music and presenting themselves as disaffected youth, Wham!'s 1983 debut album Fantastic addressed the United Kingdom's unemployment problem and teen angst over adulthood.
-Their second studio album Make It Big in 1984 was a worldwide pop smash hit, charting at number one in both the UK and the United States.
+Influenced by funk and soul music and presenting themselves as disaffected youth, Wham!'s 1983 debut album, Fantastic, addressed the United Kingdom's unemployment problem and teen angst over adulthood.
+Their second studio album, Make It Big, in 1984 was a worldwide success, charting at number one in both the UK and the United States.
 In 1985, Wham! made a highly publicised ten-day visit to China, the first by a Western pop group.
 The event was seen as a major watershed moment in increasing friendly bilateral relations between China and the West.

 In 1986, Wham! disbanded.
-Michael was keen to create music targeted at a more sophisticated adult market rather than the duo's primarily teenage audience.
+Michael was keen to create music targeted at a more adult market rather than the duo's primarily teenage audience.
 Before going their separate ways, they released a farewell single, "The Edge of Heaven", and a greatest-hits album titled The Final, along with a farewell concert entitled the Final.

 History

-Formation
+1975–1981: Formation

 In 1975, Michael and Ridgeley met at Bushey Meads School in Bushey near the town of Watford in Hertfordshire.
 The two at first performed in a short-lived ska band called the Executive, alongside former school friends David Mortimer (later known as David Austin), Andrew Leaver, Tony Bywaters, Jamie Gould and Paul Ridgeley.
-The band were spotted by talent scout Michael Burdett, who was working for a publishing company called Sparta Florida Music Group.
+The band were spotted by talent scout Michael Burdett, who had been working for the publishing company Sparta Florida Music Group.
 Having heard rehearsal tapes, Sparta Florida passed on the band.
-Burdett then booked the band into a recording studio near St Albans, Hertfordshire to record their first demo tape, which featured "Rude Boy" – the first Michael–Ridgeley composition – as well as a ska rendition of "Für Elise".
+Burdett booked the band into a recording studio near St Albans, Hertfordshire to record their first demo tape, which featured "Rude Boy"—the first Michael–Ridgeley composition—as well as a ska rendition of "Für Elise".

 When the Executive split, Michael and Ridgeley eventually formed Wham!.
 Ridgeley explained that the name originated from a need for "something that captured the essence of what set us apart—our energy and our friendship—and then it came to us: Wham!
 Wham! was snappy, immediate, fun and boisterous too."
 British graphic design studio Stylorouge was credited with adding the exclamation mark to the name of the band.